For many years I taught guitar and music theory in college, for which a basic piano knwledge was really essential.

 If you work through this material, you will get a basic understanding of music, even if you haven't played an instrument before, in less than 30 mins.

-My new hub Piano keyboard chords with photos expands on this material, so you may find it helpful to look at that - there are lots of photos showing chords and explaining more music theory.
+My new hub on Piano keyboard chords expands on this material, so you may find it helpful to look at that - there are lots of photos showing chords and explaining more music theory.

 Understanding piano keyboard - the basics.